 After taking over from Cameron in July 2016, Prime Minister Theresa May dissolved the Department of Energy and Climate Change, which had existed since 2008, merging it into the newly established Department for Business, Energy & Industrial Strategy.
 This step was harshly criticized by environmentalist groups.
 In her keynote speech at the Conservative and Unionist Party Conference, Prime Minister May did not mention any environmental topics beyond the ratification of the Paris Climate Agreement which took place on 11 November 2016.
 In a speech given at the U.N.
 General Assembly in September 2017 she stressed again the importance of staying within that agreement.
-There are renewed signs under the current environment minister, Michael Gove, that environmental policy will feature more prominently in the government's agenda in future.
+There are renewed signs under the current environment minister, Michael Gove, that environmental policy will feature more prominently in the government's agenda in the future, while air quality has become an issue of growing public concern.